losedavidpb/tokenizer-doc-moodle-mod_vpl/source/chapters/tokenizer_rules.rst

 Tokenizer rules
 ===============

-This chapter is intended for teachers who want to include at **VPL Tokenizer** new programming languages or edit the existing ones.
-Teachers here will see how to create or edit tokenizer rules files and how to add them to the **VPL module**.
+This chapter is intended for teachers who want to include at VPL Tokenizer new programming languages or edit the existing ones.
+Teachers here will see how to create or edit tokenizer rules files and how to add them to the VPL module.

 Introduction
 ------------

-**VPL Tokenizer** generates lexical analyzers by a list of rules stored in a JSON file.
+VPL Tokenizer generates lexical analyzers by a list of rules stored in a JSON file.
 These files are called *tokenizer rules files*, and provide teachers an interface to define the way tokenizers would understand each token.